 The Minnesota Automobile Insurance Plan offers high-risk insurance plans to people who have a bad driving record and can't get coverage.
 To be eligible, applicants must demonstrate they have attempted to obtain automobile insurance within the past 60 days and were denied coverage.

-Car Insurance Requirements in MN: How Much Coverage Do You Need?
+How Much Coverage Do You Need in Minnesota?

 Minnesota requires more insurance than most other states.
 However, the minimum coverage still isn't likely to cover all of the costs of an accident.
-The required no-fault coverage (PIP) only applies to the expenses from an injury in an accident (e.g. medical costs, wage loss, and funeral expenses); it won't cover vehicle repair or replacement.
+The required no-fault personal injury protection coverage (PIP) only applies to the injury expenses; it won't cover vehicle repair or replacement.

 You may want to consider a more robust insurance policy that will offer better protection.
-Most consumer and insurance industry groups recommend you have at least $100,000 per injury and $300,000 per accident, according to the Insurance Information Institute.
-For more on the different types of insurance coverage and possible discounts you may qualify for, see MoneyGeek guide to car insurance on the topic.
+Most consumer and insurance industry groups recommend you have at least $100,000 of liability coverage per injury and $300,000 per accident, according to the Insurance Information Institute.